mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 ## Test the landing page {#test-landing-page}

 Once your landing page settings and content have been defined, you can use test profiles to preview it.
-If you inserted [personalized content](../personalization/personalize.md), you will be able to check how this content is displayed in the landing page, leveraging test profile data.
+If you inserted [personalized content](../personalization/personalize.md), you will be able to check how this content is displayed in the landing page, using test profile data.

 >[!CAUTION]
 >